awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-fargate.md

    Complete the following steps to use a load balancer with your service\.

    1. In the **Container to load balance** section, choose the **Load balancer listener port**\.
 The default value here is set up for the sample application, but you can configure different listener options for the load balancer\.
-For more information, see [Service Load Balancing](service-load-balancing.md)\.
+For more information, see [Service load balancing](service-load-balancing.md)\.

 1. Review your service settings and click **Save**, **Next**\.